blob42/sp4ke.github.com/octopress/source/_posts/2013-03-06-redesigning-jibli-lessons-learned-form-hack-design-part-1.markdown

 * Have a light close to white color

-This one have two main colors, a wide blue range and the yellow/gold one.
+This one has two main colors, a wide blue range and the yellow/gold one.
 Grays and white are just desaturated and very light colors.